Drinking Safely in the Great Outdoors

 When you think of the great outdoors, you might picture a large green landscape full of bright tall trees, colorful mountain tops, and a stretch of clear, fresh water.
 It’s serene, peaceful and clean—or so you think.
 But what’s actually in that pure backcountry water you need to worry about?

 These can be broken down into three categories.

 PROTOZOA/PARASITES – The CDC lists Cryptosporidium and Giardia intestinalis as the top two most concerning protozoa or parasites to be aware of in backcountry water.
 They result from runoff of animal and human fecal waste.
-Cryptosporidium infection, or “Crypto,” in particular is very common – there are almost 750,000 cases a year in the US .
-Boe.
-What is most critical about Cryptosporidium is that iodine treatment and in many case chlorine treatment are not effective at killing Cryptosporidiu (Chlorine-dioxide takes up to 4 hours).
+Cryptosporidium infection, or “Crypto,” in particular is very common – there are almost 750,000 cases a year in the US.
+What is most critical about Cryptosporidium is that iodine treatment and in many cases, chlorine treatment are not effective at killing Cryptosporidium (Chlorine-dioxide takes up to 4 hours).
 Want to learn more?
 See what the CDC has to say about protozoa.

 BACTERIA – Campylobacter, Salmonella, Shigella, and E. Coli can all be found in backcountry waters.
 These also result from animal or human fecal waste and can cause serious illness.

 VIRUS - Rotavirus and noroviruses, Hepatitis A&E can be spread through water.
 Human viruses come exclusively from infected human feces, so they tend to be less of a concern in the backcountry.
 However, if you are in a location with a large amount of human activity, you may want to consider a technology that protects against viruses – such as ultrafiltration technology or microfiltration with chemical treatment.

 What about heavy metals, chemicals, pesticides, and other stuff?